Tutoriels Backend

 http://localhost:4200/

-Might as well have some help writing our code.
+Might as well get some help writing our code.

-One of the tools used is linting which improves the quality of the code.
+One of the tools used is linting which helps improve the quality of the code.

 Noticed

-This command has been disabled starting with Angular 12.
+This command has been disabled since Angular 12.

 As the Google team has not decided, we will integrate ESLint into our project.